AbstractXan/abstractxan/src/website.md

 - Digital Fortress
 - Animal Farm
 ### Books II
+- Database System Concepts by <b> Silberchatz, Korth and Sudarshan</b>
+- Practical Deep Learning for Cloud, Mobile and Edge
-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by <b>Aurelion Geron</b>
+- Hands On Machine Learning with Scikit-Learn, Keras, and TensorFlow by <b>Aurelion Geron</b>
 - Cracking the coding interview by <b>Gayle Laakman McDowell</b>
 ### Anime
 - Mushishi